summerlight/anlp/Lyric translation/model.md

 * Translating the data.

 Since we would create a patch (development set) to test the model and also verify the translated text in the output.
 It would be a generative model.
-1. Split the text into sentence separated by punctuation such as [(),.] for both the languages
+* Split the text into sentence separated by punctuation such as [(),.] for both the languages
-2. Extract the word from the sentences
+* Extract the word from the sentences
-3. Do the PoS tagging
+* Do the PoS tagging
-4. Build the word tree and mapping from one language to another.
+* Build the word tree and mapping from one language to another.
-5. Estimate the probabilities of the words and return the data.
+* Estimate the probabilities of the words and return the data.

-##Evaluation
+##Evaluation Metric
-The evaluation of the system would depend on the accuracy of the translation betwen the source and the target language
+####Baseline Metric
+The baseline metric would be word to word conversion from one language to another
+####Upper bound Metric
+The upper bound metric would be to closely match the manually translated lyrics.

 ##Data set for learning and patch testing
 Currently there is a manual site where lingustic expert trans lyrics from one language to another.